Methylprednisolone sodium succinate

 changes in your menstrual periods

-mood changes and other mental disorders such as memory loss, reduced perception and problem solving abilities
+mood changes and other mental disorders such as memory loss, reduced perception and problem-solving abilities

-nausea and vomiting
+nausea

-itchy skin and rash
+itchy or peeling skin

 thin fragile skin or bruising